Martin O'Donnell: Early life and education

+Career

 After getting his degree, O'Donnell moved to Chicago, where he expected that he would teach at the American Conservatory of Music.
 The job fell through, and instead he worked as a grip in the film and television business.
 O'Donnell began his musical career in the field after one of his colleagues who knew of his music background approached him to write for his film.
 O'Donnell talked to his friend Michael Salvatori, who had his own recording studio, and offered to split the profits from the job with him; the two became constant partners.

 After completing a film score and a few commercials, the two decided to quit their day jobs and produce music in Chicago; they founded a production company, TotalAudio.
-O'Donnell composed the music for jingles for Mr. Clean and Flintstones Vitamins.
+O'Donnell composed the music for jingles for Mr. Clean and Flintstones Chewable Vitamins.
 After fifteen years of composing for TV and radio commercials, he decided that he wanted to work on game soundtracks and move on from commercial-sounding music.
 "I was hoping to find some other medium that would be new and cutting-edge and sort of the Wild West," he recalled.